-What was thousands of years ago a large volcanic caldera has been flooded and subjected to centuries of wave erosion to produce one of the most popular snorkeling destinations in Hawaii.
+What were thousands of years ago a large volcanic caldera has been flooded and subjected to centuries of wave erosion to produce one of the most popular snorkeling destinations in Hawaii.

 Hanauma means "curved bay" in Hawaiian.
-Today its clear blue waters and beautiful reefs are home to thousands of tropical fish, green sea turtles and a controled number of snorkelers.
+Today its clear blue waters and beautiful reefs are home to thousands of tropical fish, green sea turtles and a controlled number of snorkelers.

 Hanauma Bay is both a Nature Preserve and a Marine Life Conservation District where visitors are required by law to refrain from mistreating marine animals or from touching, walking, or otherwise having contact with the coral.